lizac9/project1-glasgow-necropolis/README.md

 2. From the source section drop-down menu, select the Master Branch.
 3. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
 4. The live link can be found [HERE - Glasgow Necropolis](https://lizac9.github.io/project1-glasgow-necropolis/).

+#### **Commits:**
+Some of the commits messages are not as precise as I would have wanted them to be.
+In the last couple of months I have been struggling to find a place to live, this had a negative impact on the project.

 [Back to Top](#glasgow-necropolis)